 Who decides which groups get awarded?

 All applications that meet the criteria will be considered by a panel of Members and Lakes and Dales staff.
-6 long listed groups will then be invited to attend a short meeting to discuss their application in a little more detail.
-The meeting will take place on 19 October 2019 at the Gilsland Hall Hotel in Brampton, Cumbria.
+Up to six long listed groups will then be invited to attend a short meeting to discuss their application in a little more detail.

 Following this meeting Three Good Cause Groups will be shortlisted by the panel – one group from each of the geographical areas served by our Lakes and Dales stores (Cumbria Weardale and Northumberland).
-The three shortlisted groups will be asked to attend the Member Community Information Meeting in May 2020 to deliver a short presentation.
-The final amount awarded to each shortlisted groups will be decided by Scotmid members living in the Lakes and Dales area.
+The final amount awarded to each shortlisted group will be decided by Scotmid members living in the Lakes and Dales area.

 You can encourage anyone connected with your group to become a Scotmid member and begin collecting votes.